-A garnishment or a notice of failure would not be valid or enforceable unless the garnishment was served on the garnishee (i.e., the third person, such as an employer, withholding money to pay a debt) in accordance with the Michigan Court Rules.
+A writ of garnishment or periodic payment would not be valid or enforceable unless the writ was served on the garnishee (i.e., the third person, such as an employer, withholding money to pay a debt) in accordance with the Michigan Court Rules.

-While a garnishment was in effect, the plaintiff (the person seeking the garnishment) would have to do both of the following:

-- (1) At least once every six months after the plaintiff received the first payment, provide the garnishee and defendant a statement setting forth the balance remaining on the judgment, including interest and costs.
-A failure to send a timely statement would not affect the garnishment or any obligation of the garnishee under the garnishment. - (2) Within 21 days after the balance of the judgment had been paid in full, including all interest and costs, provide to the garnishee and defendant a release of garnishment.
+While a writ of garnishment for periodic payments was in effect, the plaintiff (the person seeking the garnishment) would have to do both of the following: (1) at least once every six months after the plaintiff received the first payment, provide the garnishee and defendant a statement setting forth the balance remaining on the judgment, including interest and costs; and (2) within 14 days after the balance of the judgment had been paid in full, including all interest and costs, provide to the garnishee and defendant a release of garnishment.